Sjoerd39/bigger-tree/content/about.md

 <br></br>

+For questions or remarks, please <a href="mailto:sjoerddikkerboom@gmail.com?subject=BiggeR-Tree%20question">email me</a>.

-Disclaimer: The name of the website is a (poor) translation of my lastname.
+Disclaimer: The name of the website is a (poor) translation of my last name.
 There won't be many trees on this blog.

 <br></br>